jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 sudo dpkg -i ./vivaldi-beta_1.0.303.52-5_amd64.deb
 ```

 After executing this command you will receive an error message.
 What is it telling you and why?
-(Hint think 3P's from the previous chapter) You will notice that the dpkg foudn that it had a *dependency*, can you locate that *dependency* on [http://packages.ubuntu.com](http://packages.ubuntu.com "packages")?
+(Hint think 3P's from the previous chapter) You will notice that the dpkg found that it had a *dependency*, can you locate that *dependency* on [http://packages.ubuntu.com](http://packages.ubuntu.com "packages")?

 > __Example Usage:__
 ```bash